DyssolTEC/Dyssol-open/DocumentationSphinx/models_development.rst

 Basically, all solvers have a set of constant functions and parameters, which are available in each new solver (:ref:`label-externalSolver`). and a set of specific ones, which depend on the solver’s type.
 New types of solvers can be added upon request and will include a set of parameters and functions that are needed to solve a specific problem.

-You can implement several solvers of one type (e.g. with different models) and then choose a specific one to use it in unit by user interface, please refer to section :ref:`label-unitParameters` in :ref:`label-class`.
+You can implement several solvers of one type (e.g. with different models) and then choose a specific one to use it in unit by user interface, please refer to section :ref:`label-unitParameters` in :ref:`sec.classes`.

 ..
 There is also detailed information about :ref:`label-DAE`, with which you can solve systems of differential-algebraic equations automatically.